Packing for Sri Lanka? Read on to see what to wear in Sri Lanka!

 Colombo – I would say maximum two nights here

-Dambulla – Rock Cave Temple
+Dambulla – Go and see the Rock Cave Temple

 Near to Dambulla – Polonnaruwa which is an ancient city

 Pidurangala Rock for sunrise – overlooking Sigiriya

 Then take the train from Kandy to Ella for the most amazing views!
 Also on the train I would say to dress more modestly, as there will also be Sri Lankans in the carriages with you.

 Read more: All the best things to do in Ella